cachengo/recipes/seaweedfs-volume/README.md

 **Installation Name**

 Here you will put your app name.
-Although the app name is MariaDB on the portal, you can personalize the name that is shown on the device's Applications.
+Although the app name is SeaweedFS on the portal, you can personalize the name that is shown on the device's Applications.

 ## How it works